-&lt;sup>13 The avoided costs might pertain to current operations, deferred supply-side resources, and less pollution.
+13 The avoided costs might pertain to current operations, deferred supply-side resources, and less pollution.
 The incurred costs might pertain to lost revenues and DSM technologies.

-If the utility's reliability level does decline because of retired facilities, then it can regain this loss by replacing the retired investment with DSM or newer vintage supply-side resources.
-If the utility is allowed to recover all replacement costs, but is not permitted to recover lost revenues, then there are two reasons why the utility is pushed away from DSM and toward supply-side resources.
+supply-side resources.
 First, it is forced to use its bottom line to absorb the costs of lost revenues due to DSM.
 Second, its bottom line does not suffer if it chooses to deploy supply-side resources.
 Consequently, at the very least, there is a possibility that the utility will select a resource mix with a relatively higher pollution level because it seems that the utility would prefer to meet its future needs by deploying supply-side resources.
 This possibility raises a question that is of concern to us: Do decoupling and IRP prevent the utility from selecting the resource mix with the higher pollution level?

 We answer this question by example.
 Assume there is a utility that operates in a regulatory jurisdiction that has not adopted decoupling.
 Also, assume that the private cost of the supply-side resource is less than the private cost of the DSM resource.
 Under these assumptions, there can be no doubt the utility is worse off financially when it chooses the DSM resource over the supply-side resource.
-Simply put, the utility's cost recovery opportunities are skewed in favor of the supply-side resource, but it cannot recover the private cost that is attributable to the supply-side resource, but it cannot recover the private cost that is attributable to DSM.
+Simply put, the utility's cost recovery opportunities are skewed in favor of the supply-side resource.
+The utility can recover the private cost that is attributable to the supply-side resource, but it cannot recover the private cost that is attributable to DSM.
 This asymmetry is caused by the absence of a decoupling mechanism.
 Therefore, all other things equal, this utility has at least one incentive to choose a more-polluting resource mix when decoupling and IRP are not present.

-&lt;sup>14 The private cost of the DSM resource includes lost revenues due to DSM.
+14 The private cost of the DSM resource includes lost revenues due to DSM.

-&lt;sup>15 Perhaps a more precise way of putting this is that the private cost that the utility recovers for the supply-side resource is greater than the private cost that the utility recovers for DSM.
+15 Perhaps a more precise way of putting this is that the private cost that the utility recovers for the supply-side resource is greater than the private cost that the utility recovers for DSM.
 Then the utility is better off when it deploys the supply-side resource because it expects to recover all of the costs of this decision.
 However, this expectation does not hold when the utility makes the decision to deploy DSM without the protection of decoupling.
 In this instance, the utility does not recover all of the costs associated with its decision to deploy DSM.